icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09.md

 ![Accuracy of measurements with cylinders](images/naca-rm-a9c09/cylinder_accuracy.png)

-There were few details given on how these values will be determined.
+There were few details given on how these values were determined.
 Some inference was required to largely reproduce the values, see the file naca_rm_a9c09.py at [^2] for details.
 In the figure below, it appears the the variance was over-estimated for larger drop size cases for cylinder set A.